uw-dims/dims-finalreport/docs/source/recommendations.rst

-Last, but not least, by putting **all** configuration files under Ansible control from the start enables much easier change management and incremental configruation adjustment with less disruption than with manual system administration.
+Last, but not least, by putting **all** configuration files under Ansible control from the start enables much easier change management and incremental configuration adjustment with less disruption than with manual system administration.
 It is far easier to search Git history to figure out what changed, or search a few directory trees to locate where a particular variable is set or configuration file was customized.
 The ``ansible_managed``